anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter02.rst

      - Monitoring
-     - The Architecture **should** support Network Intelligence capabilities that allow richer diagnostic capabilities which take as input broader set of data across the network and from VNF workloads.
+     - The Architecture **should** support Network Intelligence capabilities that allow richer diagnostic capabilities which take as input broader set of data across the network and from VNF workloads -
-     -

 Security Recommendations